ahmad-kanbari/ahmad-kanbari/README.md

 ## 👨‍💻 About Me

 I'm a multidisciplinary engineer passionate about **building innovative solutions to solve real-world problems**.
-My expertise spans cutting-edge technologies including artificial intelligence, IoT, blockchain, and full-stack development.
+My expertise spans cutting-edge technologies including artificial intelligence, IoT, and full-stack development.
 With a background in mechanical engineering and software development, I bridge the gap between hardware and software to create seamless technological solutions.

 ```javascript
 const ahmad = {